The short answer

 -

 The dish is destroyed along with other RV damage.
 If a storm, accident, or collision damages your RV and the Starlink dish, include the dish in your comprehensive or collision claim.
-The dish adds $499 to $599 to a claim that already exceeds your deductible.
+Since you are already paying one deductible on a larger claim, the dish adds $249 to $349 of covered value at no extra deductible cost.
+This is the one scenario where filing clearly pays off.

 -

-The dish is stolen.
+The dish is stolen and you carry a very low deductible.
 Theft claims are straightforward under comprehensive coverage.
 File a police report, document the theft, and include the dish in your claim.
+But run the numbers first — with a $249 to $349 dish, only a deductible well under $250 leaves you meaningfully ahead.
 For tips on securing your dish, see our dish storage and protection guide.

 Skip the claim when